hugoivr/datadog/labs/dd_lab_auto_lib_inj_k8s/README.md

     sudo groupadd docker
     sudo usermod -aG docker $USER
     ```
-    4. Log in and out to avoid using sudo
+    4. Log in and out to avoid using sudo.
+Once back in, run the Rancher instance using the next command
     ```shell
     docker run -d --restart=unless-stopped -p 81:80 -p 444:443 --privileged rancher/rancher:v2.6-head
     ```